piercefreeman/mountaineer/website/docs/client_actions.md

 ### Experimental Render Cropper

-> [!TIP]
+!!! tip

-> This feature is experimental and only supports relatively simple render() function implementations.
+    This feature is experimental and only supports relatively simple render() function implementations.
 If you use it for a more complicated render() function and it doesn't work as expected, report a bug to improve the test coverage.

 Render functions sometimes have heavy logic overhead: they need to fetch multiple objects from the database, do some roll-up computation, etc. If you're issuing a sideeffect that only affects a small portion of the initial data, this is wasted computation.